On this page

 Canva iOS

-Canva, is a popular visual communication platform used by millions worldwide.
-Known for its intuitive interface and rich design resources, Canva empowers users to create high-quality visual content easily.
-The iOS app switched from its previous Lottie engine to ThorVG, achieving around 80% faster rendering and 70% lower peak memory usage.
+Canva is a popular visual communication platform known for its intuitive interface and rich design resources.
+Its iOS app switched from a previous Lottie engine to ThorVG, achieving about 80% faster rendering and 70% lower peak memory usage.

 dotLottie